How to Recognize and Avoid 5 Types of Phishing Attacks

 Phishing is a hacking method that tricks people into extorting their sensitive information or downloading software that harms a device.
 This effective and simple method appeared a long time ago – one of the oldest types of cybercrime and at the same time one of the most innovative.
 Phishing never ceases to evolve and hackers are constantly modifying and improving it so that Internet users can be caught off guard.

 Anyone who cares about their personal information should learn about different types of phishing attacks and how to protect yourself from them – protect your identity on social networks and not fall for the bait of hackers.

 The story begins in the mid-1990s.
 The name of the method sounds exactly the same as the word “fishing”, but the hackers added their own “ph” slang.
 The name explains everything – a hacker is an angler who feeds on catching the user’s fish using a baited hook.
 In the process, the bait is communication, which is initiated by scammers in the form of emails, phone messages, or calls.
 The bad news is that hackers disguise themselves as messages from trusted legitimate sources and thereby mislead the victim, phishing tricks users out in most cases.
 Typically, hackers aim for a person to take immediate action after reading a letter or message.

 One of the most common examples is a letter from a bank that contains information about a problem with a person’s account.
 Next, you will be asked for security reasons to update the data specified in your account after clicking on the link.
-By clicking on the link, a person gets to a page that is identical to a bank, but this is just a model created by hackers, from which they will collect all the data left by a person – account numbers, passwords, and so on.
+By clicking on the link, a person gets to a page that is identical to a bank, but this is just a model created by hackers, from which they will collect all the data – account numbers, passwords, and so on.

 How Hackers Fool People